kmicki/SteamDeckGyroDSU/README.md

     sudo pacman -S --noconfirm ncurses
     sudo steamos-readonly enable

 As you see above, this requires disabling read only filesystem.

-Alternatively you can use overlayfs, see [SteamDeckPersistentRootFs](https://github.com/Chloe-ko/SteamDeckPersistentRootFs).

-Be aware: when overlayfs is enabled Steam will fail to apply updates.
-When update is available, follow uninstallation instructions in a mentioned repository.
+It is necessary only to reinstall those packages.
+Building/isntalling/running a server is possible with read-only filesystem enabled.

 ### Build

-Use vscode task or just build using following commands in a project's directory:
+Build using following commands in a project's directory:

     mkdir -p bin
     g++ $(find inc -type d -printf '-I %p\n') -g $(find src -type f -iregex '.*\.cpp' -printf '%p\n') -pthread -lncurses -o bin/sdgyrodsu